 An ingrown toenail is one that starts to grow into the skin and flesh around the nail.
 The normal path of the nail’s growth gets diverted so that the nail curves into the skin, digging in or growing through the skin.

-As toenails grow fairly slowly, you may not realize at first that your toenail has started to grow into the skin, until it becomes tender and inflamed.
+As toenails grow fairly slowly, you may not realize at first that your toenail has started to grow into the skin.
+The edge of the nail may eventually break into the skin and cause inflammation.
+Pain, redness, and drainage are the typical ingrown toenail symptoms seen.

 An ingrown toenail may seem fairly minor, especially if it’s not causing pain yet.
 However, if ingrown toenails don’t receive corrective treatment, over time, they can cause more severe pain and may become infected.

 Infection in the toenail and surrounding tissues could potentially lead to a serious infection of the bones in your foot.
-If you have diabetes, any injury or infection in the feet could lead to severe complications, so if you do have an ingrown toenail, it’s best to get it seen early by a doctor at Kalmar Family Podiatry before it gets any worse.
+If you have diabetes, any injury or infection to the foot could lead to severe complications.
+However, if the nail is not currently hurting, over aggressive home treatment can lead to worsening symptoms long term.
+If you believe you have an ingrown toenail then there is no better time to see your doctor at Kalmar Family Podiatry then now.

 Ingrown toenails are very common, and most frequently develop as a result of using incorrect techniques when trimming your toenails.
-Toenails shouldn’t be shaped as you may your fingernails but cut straight across, so the path of the nail doesn’t get directed into the skin.
-Cutting the nails too short also encourages ingrown toenails, so you should aim to trim your toenails to the same length as your toes.
+Toenails shouldn’t be shaped as you may your fingernails, but cut straight across, so the path of the nail doesn’t get directed into the skin.
+Cutting the nails too short also encourages ingrown toenails, so you should aim to trim your toenails to the same length as the skin on your toes.

 Other causes of ingrown toenails include: